recordkeeper/TTS40k-Mod-Catalogue/README.md

 # TTS40k-Mod-Catalogue

 A repository of mods for playing Warhammer 40,000 on Tabletop Simulator.
-Updated regularly, every Tuseday if there's new content worth adding.
+Updated regularly, every Sunday if there's new content worth adding.

 Installation Instructions:
 1. Open the .zip file and highlight the "Saves" folder.